apache/pekko-http/THREAT_MODEL.md

 - **Attackers with code execution in the embedding JVM.** Already inside.
 - **The embedding application itself.** A route that deliberately leaks data is an application bug.
-- **Side-channel observers.** No timing guarantees are made — including, notably, that the authentication directives do **not** promise constant-time credential comparison; the comparison function is supplied by the application. *(inferred — §14 Q5)*
+- **Side-channel observers.** No general timing guarantees are made about routing or parsing.
+Credential comparison is the exception: `Credentials.Provided.verify` compares in constant time (see §8 P8), so a timing finding there is in scope, while one against an application-supplied `provideVerify` is not. *(documented — `SecurityDirectives.scala`, `EnhancedByteArray.scala`)*

 ---